SharePoint lists, to reorder data intelligently

 What are SharePoint lists

-Since their first introduction in the first versions of the program, SharePoint Lists have been one of the essential features of the Microsoft collaboration platform, as well as one of the most useful and loved by users who use it in their digital workplaces every day.
+Since their first introduction in the first versions of Microsoft SharePoint, lists have been one of the essential features of the Microsoft collaboration platform, as well as one of the most useful and loved by users who use it in their digital workplaces every day.

 Lists are nothing more than a way to store and display data and content within a SharePoint site in a set of ordered rows and columns, similar to an Excel table or spreadsheet.